 Portable food stands and flower sales may be granted a permit for seven (7) consecutive days.

-All other temporary uses proposed for any site in any calendar year shall require conditional use approval from the Board of Adjustment under Section 5.7 and site plan approval by the Planning Commission under Section 5.6.
+All other temporary uses proposed for any site in any calendar year shall require conditional use approval from under Section 5.7 and site plan approval under Section 5.6.

 Temporary Structures: Temporary structures used in conjunction with design and construction work shall be permitted only during the period that the design and construction is in progress.
 Permits for temporary structures shall be issued by the Zoning Administrator for a six (6) month period and may be renewed upon determination that the work is progressing and will be completed in a reasonable period of time.
-All temporary structures will be exempt from conditional use review by the Board of Adjustment.
+All temporary structures will be exempt from conditional use review by the DRB.

 Wireless Telecommunication Facilities